-Iraq's population is estimated at about 36 million people (according to statistics from the Central Bureau of Statistics in the Ministry of Planning) and the population growth rate is 2.5% per annum.
+- •Iraq's population is estimated at about 38.8 million people (according to statistics from the Central Bureau of Statistics in the Ministry of Planning/ 2017) and the population growth rate is 3% per annum.
 Accordingly, Iraq is regarded as a large and promising market, which is significantly supportive of investment.
-Reinforcing this is the marked increase in the average per capita annual national income which is estimated at U.S. \$5,500.
+Reinforcing this is the marked increase in the average per capita annual national income which is estimated at U.S. \$6,000.
 This is the impetus increasing the demand for various goods and services.
-Thus, the composition and trends of investment activity in Iraq will grow and diversify.
+Thus, the composition and trends of investment activity in Iraq will grow and diversify. - Key sectors are: oil, gas, electricity, housing, infrastructure, transport, health, industry, agriculture, communications, services, education and tourism. - The major agricultural products are: wheat, barley, rice, vegetables, dates and cotton.